sidthekidder/sidthekidder.github.io/README.md

 ![Test](/images/jekyll-logo.png "Jekyll Logo")

-Test this locally with the command `jekyll serve`.
+Test this locally with the command `bundle install` and `bundle exec jekyll serve`.